rreece/markdown-memo/02-getting-started.md

 I'll do my best improve the documentation and make the software more robust as time allows.
 Contact me at: <ryan.reece@cern.ch>

+Please let me know if you have success or failure testing this on different systems.

 Starting a page or section